 Silence and wisdom are often linked together that a fool could gain the reputation of being wise if he was able to hold his tongue.
 But the man who doubts his own wisdom feels compelled to show his intelligence by much talking.
 “Even a fool, when he keeps silent, is considered wise; When he closes his lips, he is considered prudent” (Proverbs 17:28).

 Sometimes, people will have to talk for there is “a time to be silent and a time to speak” (Ecclesiastes 3:7).
-But even then, they have to take their time before they speak “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak ” (James 1:19).
+But even then, they have to take their time before they speak.
+The apostle teaches, “My dear brothers and sisters, take note of this: Everyone should be quick to listen, slow to speak” (James 1:19).

 Check out our Bible Answers page for more information on a variety of topics.